Anita Lane: Personal life

 From 1977, Lane and Nick Cave had a personal and professional relationship; they separated as a couple in 1983 but intermittently worked together professionally into the 1990s.
 In 1984, Lane formed a personal relationship with Australian journalist and writer Nicolas Rothwell.
 They lived together for a short time in New York where Rothwell was then working.
 In the mid-1980s, she lived back in Sydney, Australia, in a relationship with Andrew Foote before returning to Berlin, where she had spent some time with Cave in the early 1980s, and resumed her relationship with Cave.
 It would, however, be short lived.

 After the relationship with Cave ended, Lane stayed on in Berlin.
-By the early 1990s, she had married German man Johannes Beck, with whom she had her first child, Raphael (Raffie), in 1990.
+By the early 1990s, she had married German man Johannes Beck, with whom she had her first child in 1990.
 After the breakdown of the marriage, she lived in Essaouira, Morocco in 1994/95 where she commenced a relationship with Sicilian man Andrea Libonati.
-This would result in two more sons; Luciano, born in Melbourne in 1995, and Carlito, born in 1998 in Sicily to where the couple had by that time relocated.
+This resulted in two more sons.
 In 2003, Lane moved back to Australia with Libonati and her children and took up residence in Byron Bay, before moving back to Melbourne in 2008 with her children to her original family home in the suburb of Glen Iris.
 From early 2020, Lane had moved by herself into a house in Melbourne's inner suburb of Collingwood where she lived until her death.

 On 27 April 2021, Lane died at age 61.
-No cause of death has been given.
+No cause of death was given.
 She was less active in her career in the final years of her life primarily due to health issues.